PREFIERCE PRE WORKOUT REVIEW – A NEW CHAMP?

 You know what’s interesting about making a great pre workout?

-See the guys who made Australian shark movie The Reef?
+See the guys who made The Reef?
+They understand.

-By sticking to full clinical doses of the proven essentials, TruFierce Nutrition have ensured their very first attempt at a pre workout is a product which leaves the majority of bigger supplement brands for dead.
+By sticking to full clinical doses of the proven essentials, TruFierce Nutrition have ensured their very first attempt at a pre workout is VERY SOLID.

 (I’m looking at you; Grenade, Optimum Nutrition, Gaspari, etc.)

-A 250mg dose of caffeine is enough to give you a kick up the butt prior to training, and TruFierce have taken the extra step of bringing in 250mg l-theanine alongside it to offset any “caffeine crash”.
-This means you won’t wake up face-down in a dumpster four hours after training with an empty donut wrapper stuck to the side of your face.
+A 250mg dose of caffeine is enough to give you a kick up the butt prior to training, and TruFierce have taken the extra step of adding 250mg l-theanine, which will offset any “caffeine crash”.
+This means you won’t wake up in a dumpster four hours after training with an empty donut wrapper stuck to the side of your face.

 But then we get to the REALLY good stuff…